Thell/bdo-housecraft/README.md

 ## Generation/Optimization Notes

 Even though the generator visits _all_ combinations of all buildings in all states and the optimizer visits all combinations of storage and lodging they both yield only the dominating chains.

 > A dominant chain strictly dominates a different chain when it provides the same or more workers and or warehouse counts for less or the same cost.

 The resulting chains are the best-of-the-best chains for any combination of cost, worker and warehouse counts.

-All of the following regions have had exact results generated: Ancado Inner Harbor, Arehaza, Duvencrune, Eilton, Glish, Grána, Iliya Island, Keplan, Muiquun, O'draxxia, Old Wisdom Tree, Olvia, Port Epheria, Sand Grain Bazaar, Shakatu, Tarif, Trent, Velia, and Altinova.
+All regions except Heidel, Valencia City and Calpheon City have had exact results generated.

 The exact results validated the results of the both the Python implmentated optimizer using CBC and the Rust implemented optimizer using HiGHS with 100% matches.
-Then both implementations optimized the regions of Heidel, Valencia City and Calpheon City with only a single resulting difference.
-That difference was on an instance that would never happen in reality; it utilized 6 lodging, and either 399 or 400 storage slots both with a cost of 152.
+Then both CBC and HiGHS optimized the regions of Heidel, Valencia City and Calpheon City with only a single resulting difference.
+That difference was on an instance that would never happen in reality; it utilized 6 lodging, and either 399 or 400 storage slots both with a cost of 152 when the maximum usable lodging in-game is 192 per region.

 # Building